Apply on CSDCAS

 Returning this document signed affirms that you are able to meet the Core Functions necessary to be a speech-language pathologist or an audiologist.
 If you feel you cannot meet these standards, we recommend you speak with the SLP/AuD program director.

-For questions related to graduate admissions you can email the department or SLPAdmissions@missouristate.edu
+For questions related to graduate admissions, you can email us at SLPAdmissions@MissouriState.edu.

 Completed application must be received by CSDCAS and noted as complete by January 15 to be considered for the fall semester.
 The number of students who can enter the program each year is limited.
 Admission to the program is competitive.

 Full admission to the program shall be based on the following components and application requirements/deadlines:

 - A Bachelor's degree in CSD.
 (For those with a non-CSD undergraduate degree, please contact the department at 417-836-5368).

 - The student must have a cumulative GPA of 3.00 or better (4.00 scale).
 Additionally, GPA within the CSD undergraduate major must be a 3.00 or better.

 - Graduate Record Examination.
 GRE scores are considered along with GPA and other application components.
 GRE scores must be submitted through CSDCAS by choosing the MSU designation (code 0741).

 CSDCAS application service.
 Students will submit applications through a site called CSDCAS.
 Instructions for the application process are available on the CSDCAS site.

 Non-Thesis Option: A minimum of 58 semester hours in Speech-Language Pathology shall be completed, including the following: